AlvarroPewz24/FPS-Alternatives/README.md

 # FPS Alternatives
-(UNFINISHED) an FPS alternatives to increase game's FPS
+(BETA) an FPS alternatives to increase game's FPS

 If the game lagging so much, you can use this *FPS Alternatives!*
 It can Increases your FPS if the game lagging so much